An Introduction to Photometry Using Maxim DL

 FWHM_2

 In this case, the FWHM of the star is 3.5 pixels wide.
 As a general rule your aperture should be set to 1-1/2 times the FWHM of the brightest object in your sequence.
-You can determine the brightest object in the sequence by looking in the AfH Object Catalog.
+You can determine the brightest object in the sequence by looking in the AfH Object Catalogue.

 And you can determine the full FWHM of that object by opening up the Information window under the View menu and double clicking the object.
 If the object is visibly larger than your aperture right click anywhere in the image and under the Set Aperture Radius menu select a value visibly larger than the object your analyzing.
 The FWHM in pixels is list in the information window.